idos2002/skyline-crs/docs/services/booking/update-booking.md

 # Update Booking

 Update the booking with the requested PNR ID.
 Optional fields omitted previously may be added to the booking through this operation.
 May fail if the given PNR details are invalid.

-Authentication by providing the first name and last name of the person who made the booking (as provided by the **current** contact details, before the update) is required.
+> **Important:**  Login is required to access this endpoint.

 > **Note:** An updated ticket will be issued for this update.